 The Registrant may not practice without the direct supervision of a registered pharmacist until the supervising pharmacist submits to the Board a letter and documentation directly to the Board demonstrating that Registrant completed at least 488 hours of supervised practice.

+5. The Board acknowledges receipt of documentation demonstrating that Registrant passed the NAPLEX and MPJE examinations.
+The Board and the Registrant acknowledge that reciept of said documentation was a precondition to be met before the Board entered into this Agreement.

-5. If and when the Board determines that the Registrant has complied to the Board’s satisfaction with all the requirements contained in this Agreement, the Probationary Period will terminate upon written notice to the Registrant from the Board.
+6. If and when the Board determines that the Registrant has complied to the Board’s satisfaction with all the requirements contained in this Agreement, the Probationary Period will terminate upon written notice to the Registrant from the Board.

-6. If the Registrant does not comply with each requirement of this Agreement, or if the Board opens a Subsequent Complaint during the Probation Period, the Registrant agrees to the following:
+7. If the Registrant does not comply with each requirement of this Agreement, or if the Board opens a Subsequent Complaint during the Probation Period, the Registrant agrees to the following: